 Collective Action Against Racism & Inequality (CAARI) is an initiative created by CAFC, with direct input and feedback from our members, to respond collectively and meaningfully to racism, racial violence, and the ramifications of bias in our individual and organizational lives.

 A series of working sessions, or workshops, beginning Sept.
 17, 2020, to assist participants move from personal reflection, through mutual learning, peer and professional support, and the achievement of specific, self-determined action that measurably eliminates the pervasive racism and inequities in our personal and organizational lives and activities.

-The resources laid out here are gathered from our sessions leaders and participants.
+The resources laid out here are gathered from our session leaders and participants.

 White Racial Identity Development Model